All business licenses expire on April 30th of each year. Business License Renewal Forms are typically mailed to business owners during April.

 All cities and towns will now have a standard rate class schedule.
-Act 176 dictates that all businesses, statewide, be placed in the same rate class based on their NAICS code.
+Act 176 dictates all businesses, statewide, be placed in the same rate class based on their NAICS code.

 All business licenses expire on April 30th of each year.
 Typically, Business License Renewal Forms are mailed to business owners during April.